-You will discuss your rehabilitation programme with a physiotherapist who will also ask you to provide details on where you would like to be referred for rehabilitation.

-The physiotherapist will show you how to use your elbow crutches to walk well and show you the technique for using stairs safely with your crutches.
+You will discuss your rehabilitation programme with a physiotherapist who will ask you to provide details on where you would like to be referred to for rehabilitation.
+The physiotherapist will show you how to use your elbow crutches to walk well and show you the technique for using the stairs safely with your crutches.

-You will be shown exercises to do to strengthen your muscles prior to your operation.
-You will need to commit to regular physiotherapy after your surgery to have successful outcomes.
+You will be shown exercises to do which will strengthen your muscles prior to your operation.
+To have a successful outcome, you must commit to regular physiotherapy after your surgery.